rvinluan/slack-pokemon/README.md

 Set up an [Outgoing Webhook Integration](https://my.slack.com/services/new/outgoing-webhook) with the trigger word 'pkmn' that sends  to the URL: `your-url.herokuapp.com/commands/` (or whatever your equivalent URL is if you're not using Heroku).
 You'll need admin access to your Slack Integration to do this.

 To get the bot's avatar to work, you need to set up a [Custom Emoji](https://my.slack.com/customize/emoji) with the name ':pkmntrainer:'.
-The `pkmntrainer.png` image is included for your convenience.
+Use the included `pkmntrainer.png` image, or a custom one if you prefer.

 ##How to play